Tooth Extraction in Toronto, ON

 Reasons of Tooth Extraction in Toronto, ON

-Apart from wisdom teeth, there are other reasons to extract other teeth.
+Apart from wisdom teeth removal near you, there are other reasons to extract other teeth.
 A tooth with a severe infection will need to be removed.
 The longer it remains in the mouth, the higher the risk of the infection spreading to other teeth.
 Dental infections can also enter the bloodstream and spread to distant organs.

 Following trauma to the mouth, if a damaged tooth can’t be salvaged, we might elect to remove it.
 Some patients have accessory teeth that need to be removed, so they don’t damage or affect the healthy and natural teeth.